cpadilla/christofer-rocks/src/blog/2014/7/14/Into-the-Vertex.md

 ---
 title: Into the Vertex!
-description: When I first acquired christofer.rocks.
+description: One of the first of many serious attempts to develop Space Pirates.
 date: Monday, July 14, 2014
 author: Christofer Padilla
 type: article